Understanding Female-Specific Treatment

 12 Steps for Women

 In response to such challenges, female-focused support groups that incorporate both community and unique 12-steps are ideal.
-Author Stephanie Covington penned A Woman’s Way Through the 12 Steps in 1994, below is a loose summary of each step.
+One example is how author Stephanie Covington penned A Woman’s Way Through the 12 Steps in 1994, below is a loose summary of each step.

 - Step 1: Look inside ourselves.
 We can become more truthful with ourselves as we turn inward.